aniton/SO_SemEval-2020_News_Headlines/README.md

 ### Sub-task 1: Approach
 1. All preprocessing steps <br/>
-2. Analysing whether a substitute word with its left / right context is in a list of the most frequent bigrams [14 billion word iWeb corpus](https://www.english-corpora.org/iweb/) <br/>
+2. Analysing whether a substitute word with its left / right context is in a list of the most frequent bigrams [14 billion word iWeb corpus](https://www.english-corpora.org/iweb/) and adding "1" or "0" to the edited headline <br/>
-3. Deeppavlov logistic regression classifier with BERT Word Embeddings  <br/>
+3. Deeppavlov logistic regression classifier with [BERT English cased Embeddings](http://files.deeppavlov.ai/deeppavlov_data/bert/cased_L-12_H-768_A-12.zip)

+### Sub-task 2: Approach
+1. All preprocessing steps <br/>
+2. Analysing whether a substitute word with its left / right context is in a list of the most frequent bigrams [14 billion word iWeb corpus](https://www.english-corpora.org/iweb/) and adding "1" or "0" to the edited headline <br/>
+3. SVM with bag of word/character n-gram features